JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/detectors.md

 </table>

-<p>If the current_status property is true then all equipment in a room will be switched on.
-On the contrary, if the current_status is false, all equipment will be turn off.</p>
+<p>If the currentStatus property is true then all equipment in a room will be switched on.
+On the contrary, if the currentStatus is false, all equipment will be turn off.</p>